cubing/cubingcontests.com/README.md

 The structure of the different kinds of data (e.g. competitions, rounds, events, etc.) that is stored in the database is determined by the following:

-- Base interface - can be used as the interface for the create DTO, or can be used by other classes or interfaces.
-Example: `ICompetitionBase`.
-- Model interface - extends the base interface, if it exists, and is used to describe the structure of the data in the DB.
+- Interface - describes the structure of the data in the DB.
 Example: `ICompetition`.
-- Schema - used to store the data in the DB.
-The schema **MUST** mirror the structure of the model interface.
-Also has a document interface in the same file that simply extends the `Document` class and the model interface, and is used as the return type for documents of that model.
+- Schema class - implements the interface and is used to store the data in the DB.
+Also has a document type in the same file that is used as the return type for documents of that model.
-- Create DTO class - implements the base interface or the regular model interface.
-Used for validating POST requests that create new documents in the DB.
+- Create DTO class - implements the interface and is used for validating POST requests that create new documents in the DB.
+May be missing some fields from the interface, if they are not needed on creation.
+Those fields are marked as optional in the interface.
 Example: `CreateCompetitionDto`.
 - Update DTO class - extends the create DTO class and is used for validating PATCH requests.
-If the data is stored in the DB with a different structure from how it is passed in PATCH requests, adds additional fields.
+If needed, some fields can be added here to make them editable after the creation of the document..
 Example: `UpdateCompetitionDto`.